Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Multi-interactive Dual-decoder Network

 \subsection{Encoder Network}

 For universality and simplicity, we use VGG16~\cite{simonyan2014very} as our encoder to extract hierarchical features with different resolutions from the images of two modalities.
 Herein, we remove the last pooling layer and two fully connected layers in VGG16.
-As we know, features from the deeper layer encode high-level semantic information while features from the shallower layer contain more spatial details.
-The features from the shallowest layer contain lots of details of foreground and background which may be regarded as noise and be harmful for salient object detection.
-Besides, the resolution of these features is the same as the input image, and adopting these features has a high computational complexity.
-To improve the efficiency and performance, we abandon these features of two modalities.
+As we know, features from deeper layers encode high-level semantic information while features from shallower layers contain more spatial details.
+The features from the shallowest layer capture lots of details which are not conducive to saliency prediction, and extracting these features has a high computational complexity.
+To improve the efficiency and performance, we abandon these features of each modality.
 For convenience, the remaining features extracted from RGB image are denoted as $R_2 \sim R_5$ and those from thermal infrared image are denoted as $T_2 \sim T_5$.